-How to Recover Deleted Phone History from iPhone 8 Plus
+How to Retrieve Deleted Phone Numbers on iPhone

 Now, you can get into iPhone without passcode but you can set a new one as normal.
 The images in iTunes backup are restored to Photos app in iPhone as well.

-If you've never sync iPhone with iTunes and iCloud, the only way to erase an iPhone that is locked with a forgotten passcode is to use recovery mode.
+If you've never sync iPhone with iTunes and iCloud, the only way to erase a disabled iPhone with a forgotten passcode is to use recovery mode.
 This is often a trade-off you have to make between an unusable iPhone and important photos.